upperlinecode/js-functions-marathon/README.md

 //returns "Expected marathon time 04:53:26"
 ```

-+ Perhaps Karlie is trying to run her race under a certain time.
-If so, she'll need to know her pace per mile.
++ Perhaps Danny is trying to run her race under a certain time.
+If so, he'll need to know her pace per mile.
 Create a function `marathonToPacePerMile()` that takes in a total marathon time and returns the pace per mile to hit that time:

 ```js
 marathonToPacePerMile("04:20:02")